 Almost every organization has a need for financial support and fundraising.
 Maybe they need help maintaining a webpage, writing a newsletter, or help with landscaping.
 There may be people who need transportation to doctor’s appointments.
 You could spend time at a nursing home reading to someone or playing a game they enjoy.
 You could join a political campaign, or work in a hospital gift store.

-I will help the arts council [which group or organization] [when] every Saturday [how much] for an hour a week by [doing what] staffing the gift shop.
+I will help [which group or organization] the arts council [when] every Saturday [how much] for an hour a week by [doing what] staffing the gift shop.

 This is one of the weekly activities for a Year of Personal Development.